diegoberaldin/MetaTermKotlin/README.md

 This project was also created as a playground to experiment with some frameworks and libraries I wanted to learn (and play a little with).
 It is a pure Kotlin project taking advantage of the **Kotlin multiplatform** technology, even though no native code was needed and it's all in the JVM flavour.
 The UI layer is written in **Jetpack Compose**, using the desktop porting of the library which is still experimental (but reliable though).

-In order to have state and instance retention (ViewModels) in a desktop/multiplatform environment, I chose the **Decompose** library or at least, to keep things as simple as possible, the smallest subset of its functionalities that I needed, e.g. instance retention.
-Dependency injection is obtained through the **Koin** framework, but as a thin layer with no annotation processing and other bells and whistles.
+In order to have state mapping and retention (aka ViewModels) and navigation in a desktop/multiplatform environment, I chose the **Decompose** library which gives the ability to create a tree or arbitrary depth of components with each layer only knowing and managing its direct subchildren.
+Dependency injection, on the other hand, is obtained through the **Koin** framework.

 The persistence layer was written with JetBrains **Exposed** ORM library, combined with the JDBC driver and an embedded **H2 database**, since it was crucial to me to keep data within the user's local machine.

 Since this is an open field for experimentation, I am willing to accept change proposals/suggestions and even to rewrite entire layers of the application architecture just for fun.

 During development I have already switched the following technologies:
 - SQLite ➞ H2 for persistence
 - Kodein ➞ Koin for DI
-- Precompose ➞ Decompose for MVVM and navigation
+- Precompose ➞ Decompose for MVVM and navigation (progressively, with the refactoring of #36)

 ## Trivia